Fischer's lovebird: Distribution and habitat

 Fischer's lovebird are native to a small area of east-central Africa, south and southeast of Lake Victoria in northern Tanzania.
 In drought years, some birds move west into Rwanda and Burundi seeking moister conditions.
 They live at elevations of 1,100-2,200m (3,600-7,200 ft) in small flocks.
 They live in isolated clumps of trees with grass plains between them.
 The population is estimated to be between 290,000 and 1,000,000, with low densities outside of protected areas due to capture for the pet trade; export licenses were suspended in 1992 to halt any further decline in the species.
 Although they have been observed in the wild in Puerto Rico and Florida, they are probably the result of escaped pets, and no reproduction has been recorded.
 Around 100 mating pairs can be found in the wild between Porches and Armacao de Pera and Lagoa area in the Algarve region of Portugal.
 They have also been observed in the U.S. Virgin Islands.

 Behaviour

 After a bath, they like to sun themselves.

-Fischer's lovebird has a fast flight, and the sound of their wings as they fly can be heard.
+Fischer's lovebirds can fly fast, and the sound of their wings flapping as they fly can be heard.
 Like all Lovebirds, they are very vocal and when they do make noise they have a high-pitched chirp and can be very noisy.